 Read and make sure how easy data comparison and synchronization is with dbForge

-Data Compare for SQL Server.
+Data Compare for MySQL.
 Click the screenshots for details.

-By default, the Start page opens, where you can launch the Data Comparison
+By default, the Start page opens, where you can launch Data Comparison wizard

-Wizard and start your common tasks in one click without searching a required
+and start your common tasks in one click without searching a required command in

-Tip: To open previous comparison projects, double-click them.
+Tip: Also you quickly open previous comparison projects.

 To create a database connection, click the New button in the wizard.
 The Database